Oyvindkg/swiftydb/README.md

 See all available filters in the [documentation](http://oyvindkg.github.io/swiftydb/docs/Classes/Filter.html).

+> It is not possible to filter results using the content of stored collections as these are stored as blobs in the database

 ### <a name="resultFormat">Result format</a>

 All queries returns the result as a `Result`.
 It will either be a `.Success` wrapping data from the query, or an `.Error` wrapping the thrown error.